Search by Keyword

 Live Performances

 As was their habit, The Beatles would extensively promote both sides of their latest single through performances on stage, radio broadcasts and on television.
-Once their national tour with Tommy Roe and Chris Montez was completed in March of 1963, they wasted no time promoting their third single, performing it first on April 1st, 1963 for the BBC radio show “Side By Side,” which was premature of the single being released on April 11th, 1963.
-Since the show wasn’t broadcast until May 13th, 1963, the radio audience was no doubt familiar with the song by then.
+Once their national tour with Tommy Roe and Chris Montez was completed in March of 1963, the group wasted no time promoting their third single, performing it first on April 1st, 1963 for the BBC radio show “Side By Side,” which was premature of the single being released on April 11th, 1963.
+Since the radio show wasn’t broadcast until May 13th, 1963, the audience was undoubtedly familiar with the song by then.

 “Thank You Girl” became a comfortable fixture of their live sets for the next few months.
 One noteworthy performance was on their first national BBC network TV show “The 625 Show,” which was filmed on April 13th, 1963 and broadcast on April 16th, 1963, this program billed as featuring “up and coming young talent.”
 "Thank You Girl" was still part of their set list during their six night residency at the Gaumont Cinema in Bournemouth, Hants, England, from August 19th through 24th, 1963, as their second song after opening with "Roll Over Beethoven."
 Their last known performance of "Thank You Girl" was on August 31st, 1963 at the Odeon Cinema in Southport.